Old Webster Jazz Festival From Rockin' Blues to Jazz, and from New Orleans Zydeco to Swing

 I was delighted when I recently discovered that the domain for the OldWebsterJazzFestival.com/ was available so I bought it with the goal of recreating some of its content from archived pages and to point visitors to their new site.
 I definitely didn't want someone else purchasing the domain and re-purposing the site for something that had nothing in common with the jazz festival.
 SO the site doesn't look like the original, but the content and images are taken from its archived pages.
 Go to their new site to see what's happening.
 Take a look at this page to inspire you to go to the next Old Webster Jazz & Blues Festival.

-The first time I attended an Old Webster Jazz & Blues Festival was a few years ago when I was in St Louis attending a conference about the use of healthcare data analysis / analytics and how it can revolutionize the entire healthcare industry.
-I work for a progressive software development firm.
-Our clients include hospitals, insurance companies, and private medical practices among others.
-In the past few years we have observed 3 current trends for improving medical outcomes with the use of healthcare data analytics.
-The conference was a means for my company to network, perhaps find new clients, as well as contribute to the ongoing discussions regarding the coding involved to create the means to gather data and analyze it.
+The first time I attended an Old Webster Jazz & Blues Festival was a few years ago when I was in St Louis attending a conference for Salesforce certified consultants.
+The progressive software company that I work for has a robust Salesforce consulting team that helps our clients broaden the domain of possibilities and applications for their business on the Salesforce platform.
+Nevertheless, I was sent to the conference as a means for my company to network.
+In addition I was tasked to visit several potential clients in St Louis and present a Salesforce pitch.
 My guide to the Old Webster Jazz & Blues Festival was another attendee whom I meet during a "meet and mingle" luncheon on the first day of the convention.
 What a serendipitous luncheon for both of us.

 2010 Festival Banner